US refuses to blame Russia for Ukraine war, splitting with European allies in UN votes

 In the U.N.
 General Assembly, the U.S. joined Russia in voting against a Europe-backed Ukrainian resolution that calls out Moscow’s aggression and demands an immediate withdrawal of Russian troops.

-The U.S. then abstained from voting on its own competing resolution after Europeans, led by France, succeeded in amending it to make clear Russia was the aggressor.
-The voting was taking place as Trump was hosting French President Emmanuel Macron in Washington.
+The U.S. then abstained from voting on its own competing resolution after Europeans. led by France, succeeded in amending it to make clear Russia was the aggressor.
+The voting was taking place on the third anniversary of Russia's invasion and as Trump was hosting French President Emmanuel Macron in Washington.

 It was a major setback for the Trump administration in the 193-member world body, whose resolutions are not legally binding but are seen as a barometer of world opinion.

 The U.S. then pushed for a vote on its original draft in the more powerful U.N.
 Security Council, where resolutions are legally binding and it has veto power along with Russia, China, Britain and France.
-The vote in the 15-member council was 10-0 with five countries abstaining, all from Europe.
+The vote in the 15-member council was 10-0 with five European countries abstaining – Britain, France, Denmark, Greece and Slovenia.

-The dueling resolutions reflect the tensions that have emerged between the U.S. and Ukraine after Trump suddenly opened negotiations with Russia in a bid to quickly resolve the conflict.
-They also underscore the strain in the transatlantic alliance over the Trump administration's engagement with Moscow.
-European leaders were dismayed that they and Ukraine were left out of preliminary talks last week.
+The dueling resolutions also reflect the tensions that have emerged between the U.S. and Ukraine.
+In escalating rhetoric, Trump has called Ukrainian President Volodymyr Zelenskyy a "dictator" for not holding elections during wartime, when much of Ukraine is under Russian occupation and many of its soldiers are on the frontlines.

-In Monday's first vote, the General Assembly approved the Ukrainian resolution 93-18 with 65 abstentions.
-The result showed some diminished support for Ukraine, because previous assembly votes saw more than 140 nations condemn Russia’s aggression and demand an immediate withdrawal.
+The General Assembly first voted 93-18 with 65 abstentions to approve the Ukrainian resolution.
+The result showed some diminished support for Ukraine, because previous assembly votes saw more than 140 nations condemn Russia’s aggression, demand an immediate withdrawal, and reversal of its annexation of four Ukrainian regions.

 The assembly then turned to the U.S.-drafted resolution, which acknowledges “the tragic loss of life throughout the Russia-Ukraine conflict” and “implores a swift end to the conflict and further urges a lasting peace between Ukraine and Russia,” but never mentions Moscow’s aggression.